GOG.com: OS X and Linux support

 In October 2012, GOG.com announced support for OS X. They included the previously Steam exclusive (OS X version) The Witcher and The Witcher 2, both made by CD Projekt Red.
 GOG.com gathered user feedback in a community wishlist, and one of the most demanded feature requests was support for native Linux games, which gathered close to 15,000 votes before it was marked as "in progress".
 Originally GOG.com representatives said, that there are technical and operational issues which make it harder than it seems, however it's something they would love to do, and they have been considering.
 On 18 March 2014, GOG.com officially announced that they would be adding support for Linux, initially targeting Ubuntu and Linux Mint in the fall of 2014.
 On 25 July 2014, Linux support was released early, and 50 games were released compatible with the operating system.
-Several of the launch titles included games that were newly compatible with Linux, while most of the games already supported downloads made for the operating system on other distribution platforms.

 Expansion to DRM-free video

 On 27 August 2014 GOG.com announced the launch of the new addition to their service – distribution of DRM-free films.
 GOG.com offers DRM-free downloading in mp4 format and streaming of video in standard and DRM-free HTML fashion which doesn't bind users to any specific platforms or devices.
 Movies are made available in Full HD 1080p, 720p and 576p for limited bandwidth or download quotas; however, a few titles do not have the Full HD 1080p format available.

 GOG.com started by adding 21 documentaries about Internet culture and gaming.
 They also have plans for adding fiction films and series; according to GOG.com's managing director Guillaume Rambourg, they were in talks with many major studios.
 While studios' representatives liked the idea, they also were reluctant to let go of their current DRM approach until some other major studio would make the first step.
 Still GOG.com plan to work on overcoming the initial reluctance and moving DRM-free video forward.